DEFLIK/smap/README.md

 </p>

 # ❔ About
-StoryMap is a web service that visualizes the information of laureates of USSR times from 1941 to 1991, made in connection with Ural Federal University (Faculty of History and IRIT-RTF) as a project workshop of the 2nd year
+StoryMap is a web service that visualizes the information of laureates of USSR times from 1941 to 1991, made in connection with Ural Federal University (Faculty of History and IRIT-RTF) as a project workshop of the 2nd year, 1st term

 # 👀 Preview
 🔗You can see the current result here: https://storymap-urfu.herokuapp.com/